 - does not require any specific actions from the user

-- is possible without the user’s consciousness and may run in the background
+- is possible without the user consciousness and may run in the background

-- is particularly suitable for services with a high focus on user-friendliness
+- is particularly suitable for services with a high focus on a user-friendly experience

 Based on the many years of experience of our Research & Development team in the field of biometrics and liveness detection, BioID offers the most advanced method for detecting presentation attacks by combining motion and texture analysis as well as artificial intelligence.

-Find out more about BioID’s liveness detection here: https://www.bioid.com/liveness-detection/
+Find out more about BioID Liveness Detection here: https://www.bioid.com/liveness-detection/

-Since we do believe, that actions speak louder than words, we offer the opportunity to try out our liveness detection on our BioID Playground, so you can see for yourself.
+Since we do believe that actions speak louder than words, we offer the opportunity to try out our liveness detection on our BioID Playground, so you can see for yourself.
 You can also request a free trial instance to test our liveness detection APIs.
-Or contact us, if you still need more information about BioID’s active liveness detection for fraud prevention.
+Or contact us, for more information on liveness detection and other services that we offer.

 +49 911 9999 898 0